corezoid/documentation/en/api/spec.md

   ]
 }
 ```
-*   request_proc - global status of whole packadge processing, if "ok" - packadge is alright otherwise there's a mistake.
+*   request_proc - global status of whole package processing, if "ok" - package is alright otherwise there's a mistake.
 *   proc - operation processing status, if "ok" - successful execution otherwise there's a mistake (or there're special statuses of delayed operations).

-Reply when error executes through the whole packadge:
+Reply when error executes through the whole package:
 ```json
 {
   "request_proc": "format_error",